wujian16/Cornell-MOE/README.md

 $ python setup.py install
 ```

+# Running MOE/qKG
+## Within Python
+See the examples in the folder qkg_examples.
+One can run the main.py following the instruction there.
+The black-box functions that we would like to optimize are defined in obj_functions.py.
+One can also define their own functions there.

 # Citation
 If you find the code useful, please kindly cite our papers [Wu and Frazier, 2016][26] and [Wu et al, 2017][27].